 4. Peppermint Oil for Bed Bugs

-Peppermint essential oil has a pleasant smell that has seen its use in food flavouring, soap production and in aromatherapy.
-However, its strong scent is quite unbearable to pests including bed bugs.
+Peppermint essential oil has a pleasant smell that has seen its use in food flavoring, soap production, and aromatherapy.
+However, its strong scent is quite unbearable to pests, including bed bugs.

-This makes it a safe substance for getting rid of bed bugs from our premises.
+This makes it a safe substance to get rid of bed bugs from our premises.
 To repel bed bugs, spray them with diluted peppermint.
 It works best when applied directly on the infested places.

 However, concentrated peppermint oil can cause a severe burning sensation when it comes into contact with your skin.
 To reduce the burning effect, peppermint can be diluted with an appropriate oil such as carrier oil.

 Related: Vinegar will kill bed bugs?